osbots1/osbots1.github.io/professionalProficiency.md

 Yeah, about that . . .
 I feel that my documentation via Slack and in my coding, was excellent, but I was a bit remiss when it came to recording my work history as I went.
 There were two main reasons why I failed to document my work effectively:
     1. I am inherently lazy ;)
-    2. I missed the first class and I was not aware that it was a requirement until quite late in the semester.
+    2. I missed the first class and I was not aware that it was a requirement!
 Below is a code snippet with documentation, so the team could understand what I was up to.

 ```